Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 Supported from protocol version 1.2.

-This message allows an GO to send a protobuf encoded payload to the IOX.
+This message allows a GO device to send a protobuf-encoded payload to the IOX.
 It supports a publish/subscribe model of vehicle status information.
 It is a response to GO Multi-Frame Data (0x1E) - Type 13.
 [Protobuf Schema](https://github.com/Geotab/android-external-device-example/blob/master/app/src/main/proto/iox_messaging.proto).